AbdullahAlshambri/Controlling-DC-Motors-with-L293D/README.md

 ## repository content:
 * Circuit Diagram
 * Arduino code
-* Schematic of H bridge circuit
+* a diagram of L293D

 ## More information: